gvisoc/signmodules/README.md

 # Prerrequisites
 - A computer with Secure Boot enabled, running Fedora.
-- Create a Machine Owner Key and enroll it, following the relevant instructions on the Fedora [System Administrator's Guide: Signing Kernel Modules for Secure Boot](https://docs.fedoraproject.org/en-US/fedora/latest/system-administrators-guide/kernel-module-driver-configuration/Working_with_Kernel_Modules/#sect-signing-kernel-modules-for-secure-boot)
+- Create a Machine Owner Key and enroll it, following the relevant instructions on the Fedora [System Administrator's Guide: Signing Kernel Modules for Secure Boot](https://docs.fedoraproject.org/en-US/fedora/latest/system-administrators-guide/kernel-module-driver-configuration/Working_with_Kernel_Modules/#sect-signing-kernel-modules-for-secure-boot).

-Instead of manually signing module by module, check [Usage](#usage) section.

-The compression adn decompression utilities `xz` and `unxz` are also needed.
+- The compression adn decompression utilities `xz` and `unxz` are also needed.
 They are provided by the package `xz`.

 # Usage
 Clone this repository or download the script [signmodules], and place it in the `$PATH` variable.